Levminer/authme-docs/settings.md

 ## Reveal code

-Hide the code, but you can still copy it.
+Blurs the code, but you can still copy it.

 -   Default: Off